sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 # LAMMPS replica exchange example

+Introduction and example code for running replica exchange with [LAMMPS](https://www.lammps.org/).

+The lesson was given on ARCHER2 so the slurm submission scripts are specific to [ARCHER2](https://www.archer2.ac.uk/), furthermore a precompiled binary of LAMMPS with the REPLIACA package enabled is inlcuded.
+This will only work on ARCHER2.

+The rest of the content is generic, you will need a version of LAMMPS built with the REPLICA package.
+Tested with LAMMPS version stable patch_29Sep2021_update2.

+Author: Stephen Farr, EPCC

 ## Replica exchange (also called parallel tempering)

-Replica exchange, also known as parallel tempering, is an enhanced sampling technique that can be used on molecular simulations to improve sampling of the phase-space [1].
+Replica exchange, also known as parallel tempering, is an enhanced sampling technique that can be used on molecular simulations to improve sampling of the phase-space.
 The idea is to run multiple replicas of the system in parallel, each with a different temperature, and periodically attempt to exchange which configurations are at which temperature.
 The higher temperatures allow the system to overcome free energy barriers and therefore improve the sampling.